carotene/carotene-docs/quick_overview/authentication.rst

         token: "somesecrettoken",
     });

-When you render the page in your backend, provide these two pieces of information so that they are available in the rendered HTML code and can be placed in this place.
+When you render the page in your backend, provide these two pieces of information, so that they are available in the rendered HTML code and can be placed in there.
 Every web technology has a different way of rendering pages, so just do it your way.
-The only important thing is that ``userId`` is something that identifies your user in your application and ``token`` is a secret string that can be used to check if the user is who he says.
+The only important thing is that ``userId`` is something that identifies your user in your application and ``token`` is a secret string that can be used to check if the user is who he says to be.

-There are may ways to generate these tokens.
+There are many ways to generate these tokens.
 It can be from an Oauth Token to something you generate for the user.
 You can use, for instance, HMAC.
 See a good explanation about this topic in `this post <https://blog.jcoglan.com/2012/06/09/why-you-should-never-use-hash-functions-for-message-authentication/>`_.

 Now it is time to write the server-side code that will check authentication requests.
 It depends on languages and frameworks, but for instance in PHP/Symfony would be something like this: